ameha1/HomeHelpConnect/README.md

 # HomeHelp - Service Provider Platform

 HomeHelp is a modern web application that connects homeowners with service providers.
-Built with Next.js, TypeScript, and Tailwind CSS.
+Built with Next.js, TypeScript, Tailwind CSS and fastAPI.

 ## Features